 Cold, clammy hands

-Anxiety can become a problem when it is difficult to control, occurs for months, and interferes with important parts of your life.
+Anxiety can become a problem when it is hard to control, occurs for months, and interferes with important parts of your life.
 With an anxiety disorder, your body has the response described above, but in inappropriate ways.
 The response a person has depends on the anxiety disorder he or she has.
 With some disorders, the anxiety is way out of proportion to the threat that triggers it.
 With others, anxiety may occur even when there isn’t a clear threat or trigger.

 If anxiety is wearing you down, here are some things you can do to cope: